Spin flip statistics and Spin wave interference patterns in Ising ferromagnetic films: A Monte Carlo study

-The initial spin configuration is chosen as statistically and randomly chosen 50 percent spins take the value +1.
+In the above mentioned model, the initial spin configuration is chosen as statistically and randomly chosen 50 percent spins take the value +1.
 This is a very high temperature configuration.
 Two coherent point sources of spherical magnetic waves are symmetrically placed in the middle of one end of the lattice with a separation $\delta$.
 In this simulation, one source is placed at a distance $\delta/2$ in the right side from the center and the other one is placed in the left side of the center.
 The Monte Carlo simulation is employed here with single spin flip Metropolis dynamics.
 The probability of spin flip is:

 where $\Delta E$ is the change in energy due to spin flip, $k$ is Boltzmann constant and $T$ is the temperature of the system.
-A spin is chosen randomly and flipped with the probability mention above. $L^2$ such random move defines one Monte Carlo Step per Spin (MCSS) and defines the time unit in the problem.
+Here, the temperature $T$ is measured in the unit of $J/k$.
+A spin is chosen randomly and flipped with the probability mention above in equation-3. $L^2$ such random move defines one Monte Carlo Step per Spin (MCSS) and defines the time unit in the problem.
 The steady state configuration is acheived after $2\times10^4$ MCSS and it is checked that this number is adequate.

 In the opposite (to that where the sources are placed) side of the lattice the number of flips of spins at each site is calculated.

 1cm